 Like any other scam, when he tried reaching out to the scammer, he found his number blocked, leaving no option for loss recovery.

-Unlike other cases, this case can’t be reported to SEBI because neither Color Trading is legal nor regulated.
+Unlike other cases, this case can’t be reported to SEBI because neither Color Trading nor its activities are legal nor regulated.
 The best one can do is report it to Cyber Crime.
 But does cyber crime refund money?

-Well, it depends upon the documentation & sensitivity of the case.
-Hence there is no guarantee of getting your capital back.
+Well, it depends on the documentation & sensitivity of the case.
+Hence, there is no guarantee of getting your capital back.

-And therefore it is important to become responsible towards your money.
+Protect yourself and become responsible with your money.
 One needs to understand that there is no such thing as easy money or quick gains.
 If this were possible, big businessmen would put huge capital in such apps and get richer.

 Real trading demands focus, in-depth analysis, knowledge, and skills.
 It can give you good returns if you put effort into learning and doing it honestly.